MattiaCarolo/MIS22-23/README.md

 In addition, the timing between the start of the fall and the catch of the user is stored and sent to a website in order to provide a tool for the monitoring of the training.

-To complete the project, this code must be paired with its physical counterpart.
+Note: to complete the project, this code must be paired with its physical counterpart.

 ## Structure